Table of Contents

 So does it matter which type of attorney is chosen for your particular legal claim?
-Well, first, you must understand how massive law is now insofar as its various subdivisions are concerned.
+First, you must understand how massive law is now in its various subdivisions.
 Yes, there are specialists.
 Lawyers such as those who handle patent law are one class.

 But there are also trial lawyers who focus only on a particular area of tort law, like mass torts.

 Imagine the law is like a giant skyscraper.
-Each room of the building represents an area of legal knowledge like:
+Each room of the building represents an area of legal knowledge:

 So to answer the original question, yes, as a general rule, it does make sense to hire a personal injury lawyer for a PI case.
 But only so long as your lawyer is reasonably competent in their particular practice.

-After all, you need someone with an above-average skill for the type of case you have.
+After all, you need someone with it would help if youvhaderage skills for your case type.

 Lawyers certainly are not all the same.
-Therefore, it does matter which type of legal expert you selected.
+Therefore, it does matter which type of legal expert you select.

-The takeaway from all of this is that a particular type of lawyer still may not always have the requisite training for your specific claim or case.
-So as a seeker of help, you must familiarize yourself with some best practices for consumers.
+The takeaway from this is that a particular type of lawyer may not always have the requisite training for your specific claim or case.
+So as a seeker of help, you must familiarize yourself with some consumer best practices.

-Then you’ll be able to hire the right type of help sensibly.
-So for now, we will drill down into a few of the many types of lawyers.
-So let’s try and understand the similarities and differences, as discussed below.
+Then you’ll be able to hire the correct type of help sensibly.
+So, for now, we will drill down into a few of the many types of lawyers.
+So let’s try to understand the similarities and differences discussed below.

 Numerous types of attorneys have specialized knowledge in one particular area of law.
-And some even practice in a few different areas that are related.
+And some even practice in a few different measurements that are related.
 As noted, general practice lawyers do not just specialize in one particular area.
-In fact, GP's usually practice simultaneously in some different areas of law.
+GPs usually practice simultaneously in various law areas.

 It is not uncommon for a general lawyer to practice in several or all of the areas of law listed as follows: